Outlaws (1997 video game): Development

 Outlaws is powered by an upgraded version of the Jedi engine, which was previously used on Star Wars: Dark Forces.
 LucasArts' INSANE animation engine is used to display the game's cutscenes.
 The game was also originally planned to have 12 unique multiplayer characters, each with their own in-game attributes.
 The final release halved that number to six characters.
 The game was inspired by western films such as The Good, the Bad and the Ugly and A Fistful of Dollars, as well as other Clint Eastwood westerns.
-It was released for Microsoft Windows on April 7, 1997.
-It is the first video game to feature a sniper zoom, and one of the earliest examples of a reloading mechanic.
 Despite the serious tone of the game, Outlaws maintained a few easter egg jokes, including Max of the Sam & Max series, hidden inside a building, a pair of grey aliens experimenting on a cow, and several references to the Indiana Jones series of games and movies.

-In 1997, LucasArts released a patch to update the game to version 1.1 to add Glide and Aureal A3D, and another one to add Direct3D compatibility to the game in 2001, complementing the existing software rendering support.
-Shortly after the initial release, a small official expansion pack called Handful of Missions was released for free.
-It added four single player missions as well as multiplayer maps and updated the game to version 2.0.
-Outlaws is listed as one of noted game designer John Romero's all-time favorite games.
-On March 19, 2015, Disney Interactive re-released the game for Digital distribution on GOG.com.
-In contrast, the community-created XL Engine allows players to use their original CD to play through the game with a modern setting.